borgbackup/borg/docs/deployment/pull-backup.rst

 Assuming you have a pull backup system set up with borg, where a backup server pulls the data from the target via sshfs.

-In this mode, the backup client's file system is mounted via sshfs on the backup server.
+In this mode, the backup client's file system is mounted remotely on the backup server.
 Pull mode is even possible if the SSH connection must be established by the client via a remote tunnel.
+Other network file systems like NFS or SMB could be used as well, but sshfs is very simple to set up and probably the most secure one.

 There are some restrictions caused by sshfs.
-Unless you define UID and GID mappings when mounting via sshfs, owners and groups of the mounted file system will probably change, and you may not have access to those files if BorgBackup is not run with root privileges.
+For example, unless you define UID and GID mappings when mounting via sshfs, owners and groups of the mounted file system will probably change, and you may not have access to those files if BorgBackup is not run with root privileges.

-[ADD MORE RESTRICTIONS HERE: filename encoding, xattrs, ACLs, bsdflags...]
+The sshfs is a FUSE file system and uses the SFTP protocol, so there may be also other unsupported features that the actual implementations of sshfs, libfuse and sftp on the backup server do not support, like file name encodings, ACLs, xattrs or bsdflags.
+So there is no guarantee that you are able to restore a system completely in every aspect from such a backup.

 To mount the client's root file system you will need root access to the client.
 This contradicts to the usual threat model of BorgBackup, where clients don't